 Wine is usually made from grapes, but it doesn’t have to be.
 In different parts of the world, wine aficionados can get a glass of wine made from pumpkins, rose petals, chocolate, entire snakes, honey, and tiger bone.
 That last one might get you in trouble though as tigers are considered endangered.

-- Red wines are fermented with the grape skins which makes it red; white wines are fermented with grapes where the skins have been separated.
+Red wines are fermented with grape skins which makes them red; white wines are fermented with grapes where the skins have been separated.

 As you can see, wine is intimately connected with world history and culture.
 It has touched all facets of celebration for thousands of years.

 Another fact about wine: it brings people together and it is always fun!